Horse Race Betting at Betiton™ Ireland

 - If you’re looking to bet on other sports, there’s no greater sport to wager on than football!
-We know how much our Irish punters love to play football wagers which is why we’ve done all that we possibly can to provide you with plenty of football markets.
+We know how much our Irish punters love football betting which is why we’ve done all that we possibly can to provide you with plenty of football markets.

 - Another sport that we know our Irish players love to wager on is golf.
 In fact, you can find tonnes of golf betting markets on our platform for you to enjoy wagering on!

-- Finally, our punters from Ireland may also have their fill of betting markets on rugby on our sportsbook.
+- Finally, our punters from Ireland may also have their fill of rugby betting markets on our sportsbook.
 We know how popular wagering on rugby is in Ireland, so we saw to it to provide you with plenty of rugby wagers!